theHamsta/java-code-grader/README.md

 where `Signal.java` `LinearFilter.java` are Java source code files somewhere in the directory structure of current directory.

-Usually, you want to grade more than one student
+Usually, you want to grade more than one student:
 ```bash
 # Will generate one PDF for each subdir of current working directory
 code-grader Signal.java LinearFilter.java --batch-grade